amirothman/genre-erkennung-pipeline/Tutorial.md

     build_vectors(folder_path="dataset/my_data_set",keyword="spectral-contrast_peaks",lower_limit=1)
     build_vectors(folder_path="dataset/my_data_set",keyword="mfcc_coefficients",lower_limit=1)

-As before, you should edit the main part of the code.
-Run the code.
+As before pass the path to the dataset.

-    python parse_songs.py
+    python parse_songs.py <path to dataset>

 If you check the folder pickled_vectors you should have your pickled vectors saved there.

     ls pickled_vectors

-If it is empty, you probably mess up something.
+If it is empty, you probably messed up something.
 Call the ambulance.

 # Training Model